 When New Mexico fired Bob Davie and hired Danny Gonzales, I had instant excitement.

-I’m not a fan by any means and I’ve never been to New Mexico in my life.
-However, I was thrilled they would most likely take recruiting more seriously and thus I would be able to follow them more closely through that.
+I’m not a fan by any means, and I’ve never been to New Mexico in my life.
+However, I was thrilled they would most likely take recruiting more seriously, so I would be able to follow them more closely.

 Anyway, the Lobos are rebuilding in many ways.
 They are committing to finding high school talent and securing talent that matches their system as well as their culture.
 The question then becomes, what are the important choices to make when making the first steps towards building a program from scratch?

 The first installment looked at building the offense around a running back or a quarterback.
 This one continues the recruiting theme and goes a bit further.
 For a program trying to rebuild, it’s vital to find the right recruits.
 But who exactly are the right recruits?
 Part 2 of this series will aim to find the answers to that question.